icann/icann-rdap/README.md

 for use with the Registry Data Access Protocol (RDAP).
 RDAP is standard of the [IETF](https://ietf.org/), and extensions to RDAP are a current work activity of the IETF's [REGEXT working group](https://datatracker.ietf.org/wg/regext/documents/).

-***THIS PROJECT IS IN ALPHA STAGE*** You are welcome to use it and file issues or bug reports, however there are no guarantees as to timeliness of responses.
+***THIS PROJECT IS IN ALPHA STAGE.*** You are welcome to use it and file issues or bug reports, however there are no guarantees as to timeliness of responses.

 Installing the RDAP Client